 - Poor user experience: Users may navigate away from your site when they discover broken links that lead to a 404-error page

-- Poor onsite-SEO: Presence of broken links restricts the search engine’s capability to easily crawl to different links on your website.
+- Poor onsite-SEO: The presence of broken links restricts the search engine’s capability to crawl to different links on your website easily.
 This directly impacts your site’s SEO ranking.

 Canonical tags for webpages with the same content

-A canonical tag specifies to the search engine that a particular URL is actually a master copy of a specific page.
-This tag indicates which version of a specific URL should be displayed in the search results that a search engine derives.
+A canonical tag specifies to the search engine that a particular URL is a master copy of a specific page.
+This tag indicates which version of a particular URL should be displayed in the search results that a search engine derives.

-Let us consider a sample website which can be reached through all of the following links:
+Let us consider a sample website that can be reached through all of the following links:

 Using the Canonical tag with Contentstack